 Aligning Equity to Motivate and Retain

 Establishing stock option pools for future hires.
-This allows you to offer competitive equity grants as you scale without diluting your early employees' shares too much.
+This allows you to offer competitive equity grants as you scale without diluting your early employees’ shares too much.
+When a company issues new shares to expand the stock option pool, it can lead to dilution and affect ownership percentages for founders, investors, and employees.

 Regularly revisiting equity plans.
 As your startup grows, you may adjust vesting schedules, implement new stock option plans, or grant refreshers to retain key players.
 You make changes based on feedback from employees.